JohnKersey2/the-quiz-about-quizzes-/readme.md

 After the quiz was over, the user could save their initials and score.

 ## Known Issues
-Function to save initials not written

-Footer to show saved score not implemented
+Font Sizes for large viewports need to be adjusted for gradeBox and leaderboard

 ## Fixed Issues
-Main program functionality fixed

-Ability to answer questions fixed

-Rewriting of questions and answers fixed

-Tracking of score fixed

-Decrement of time on incorrect answer fixed

-Added Q and A copy to arrays
+Function to save initials written

+Footer to show saved score implemented

 ##  Current Development Notes
-Add a footer that will appear only when initials are saved, and will pull from local storage

-Change arrays to arrays of objects to make changing of questions easier for future developers.

-Double check if globally declared variables can be declared locally

-Test time needed to make quiz feel competitive and fun
+Change initial input to only take alphabet characters

+Refactor and consolidate code

 ## Future Development Notes
 Potential features to add:

-Display when questions are answered correctly or incorrectly

 Change functionality of scoreboard to only show highest score, or if possible, 3 highest scores

 Add final question that asks how many times you clicked the A answer?

 Add time taken to complete to scoreboard

-Try again button (reload page)

 Add buttons for different quizzes.